Authors: Nishu Singh & Nishanth Mannem

 After giving Tableau Online credentials, a pop-up appears on the window screen showing Tableau Online client name and Tableau Bridge connection status.
 There is no data source linked to Tableau Bridge yet to refresh using the bridge client.

-There are two types of application and client-mode services, and both work in different ways.
+There are two types of applications and client-mode services, and both work in different ways.
 The mode to utilize is governed by the Windows user account it runs under, your Tableau Online site settings, and your overall data update requirements.

 Application mode runs as a Windows application, and when a dedicated user logs on to Windows, it allows for scheduled updates of live queries and data sources, but the service mode that runs as a Windows service is always running as a Windows service: The user account must be a member of the local Administrators group.
 It will be updated but will be interrupted when the user logs off.

 We are using the dataset that shows the Covid vaccination statistics for different countries.
 The data is gathered from OWID (Our World in Data) GitHub repository, which is updated daily.

 From the Tableau Desktop menu, under Server, the user has the option of publishing their data source and selecting the data source to publish.

 In the pop-up that appears, users can choose a project, and enter the name, description, and tags.
 There is also an option to set up custom permissions specifically for the data source.

 Project: Give a name to the project that is to be published on Tableau Online.

 If necessary, configure custom permissions for the data source.

 When Edit is selected, Authentication can be used to select an Embedded password or Server Run As account, depending on the data source selected.